Dyskolos

 It was long known only through fragmentary quotations; but a papyrus manuscript of the nearly complete Dyskolos, dating to the 3rd century, was recovered in Egypt in 1952 and forms part of the Bodmer Papyri and Oxyrhynchus Papyri.
 The play was published in 1958 by Victor Martin.

-The story of the play concerns a rich young man, Sostratos, who falls in love with a village girl, whose father, Knemon, is very bad-tempered and hard to approach.
-Eventually, after helping Knemon's stepson Gorgias to rescue him from a well, he wins Knemon over and gains his assent to marry his daughter.
-He also persuades his own father to allow him to betroth his own sister to Gorgias.
+The story of the play concerns a rich young nobleman, Sostratos, who falls in love at first sight with a village peasant girl and decides to marry her.
+Unfortunately, her father, Knemon, is reclusive, notoriously bad-tempered, and next to impossible to approach.
+Eventually, after winning over Knemon's stepson Gorgias, showing his own work ethic, and helping to rescue Knemon from the well he has absurdly fallen into, Sostratos wins Knemon over and receives his blessing to marry his daughter.
+Sostratos also persuades his own father, Kallippides, to bless the betrothal of his own daughter to Gorgias.
+At the end of the play, Knemon is dragged kicking and screaming by the other characters to join the party for his daughter's wedding.
+As explained in the prologue, the events of the play are secretly orchestrated by the god Pan who wishes to reward the religious piety of Knemon's daughter and force Knemon, against his will, to experience a redemption arc.

 The Dyskolos inspired Molière, who knew only the theme of the play, as it had not yet been found, in his writing of The Misanthrope (1666).

 Plot

 Setting

 The backdrop of the stage consists of three buildings: the house of Gorgias (a farmer who is the stepson of Knemon), a temple of Pan and the Nymphs, and the house of Knemon (the Bad-Tempered Man of the title).
 The action of the play takes place in the street in front of these buildings.